ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/redis/aws_deployment.md

 ### Create a Terraform execution plan

-Run `terraform plan` to create an execution plan.
+Run `terraform plan` to create an execution plan:

 ```console
 terraform plan
 ```

-A long output of resources to be created will be printed.
+A long output of resources to be created will be printed on the console.

 ### Apply a Terraform execution plan

-Run `terraform apply` to apply the execution plan and create all AWS resources.
+Run `terraform apply` to apply the execution plan and create all AWS resources:

 ```console
 terraform apply
 ```

-Answer `yes` to the prompt to confirm you want to create AWS resources.
+Answer `yes` when prompted to confirm you want to create AWS resources.

 The public IP address will be different, but the output should be similar to: